mhausenblas/eksphemeral/README.md

 # EKSphemeral: The EKS Ephemeral Cluster Manager

 > Do not use in production.
 This is a service for development and test environments.
-Also, this is not an official AWS offering but something MH9 cooked up.
+> Also, this is not an official AWS offering but something I cooked up, so use at your own risk.

 Managing EKS clusters for dev/test environments manually is boring.
 You have to wait until they're up and available and have to remember to tear them down again to minimize costs.

 How about automate these steps?
 Meet EKSphemeral :)

-EKSphemeral is a simple Amazon EKS manager for ephemeral dev/test clusters, allowing you to launch an EKS cluster with an automatic tear-down after a given time.
+EKSphemeral is a simple Amazon EKS manager for ephemeral dev/test clusters, allowing you to launch EKS clusters that auto-tear down after a time period, and you can also prolong their lifetime if you want to continue to use them.

 0. [Architecture](#architecture)
 1. [Install](#install)